muhammad-ahmed-ghani/svoice_demo/README.md

 ### Citation

 The Code is borrowed from Original [svoice](https://github.com/facebookresearch/svoice) repository.
+All rights of code are reserved by facebookresearch.

 ```
 @inproceedings{nachmani2020voice,